eliestroun14/FRW-Extension-ETH_GLOBAL_CANNES_2025_FORK/README.md

    - The wallet functionality will be limited, but the AI Agent tab will be fully accessible

 5. **TypeScript Build Errors**
-   - The extension may have pre-existing TypeScript errors related to missing methods
+   - ✅ **FIXED**: TypeScript compilation errors have been resolved
-   - These don't prevent the extension from running in development mode
+   - The extension builds successfully with `pnpm build:dev-ci`
-   - Focus on the AI Agent features which are fully functional
+   - All AI Agent features are fully functional

 **Loading the Extension:**
 - Always use `pnpm build:dev-ci` (not `build:dev`) for stable builds